PgBiel/elembic/src/element.typ

   // this 'counter' by one each time.
   where-rule-count: 0,

+  // Data for filtering.
+  filters: (
+    // Arena of filters.
+Other fields in 'filters' refer to these filters
+    // by index.
+    all-filters: (),

+    // Map of native selectors, such as 'heading.where(level: 1)',
+    // 'selector(rect)' and so on.
+    // The idea is that each native selector will have a single show
+    // rule activating their associated filters.
+In this show rule,
+    // they will find their selector's position in the list, extract its
+    // data from the auxiliary 'data' list, which includes the index of
+    // the associated filter in the 'all-filters' arena, and then
+    // activate that filter.
+(No need to even check 'all-filters', just
+    // immediately push the corresponding index to 'active-filters' in
+    // the style chain.)
+    //
+    // Note that, if a native selector is already in 'list', a new show
+    // rule for it should not be created, at least in normal mode where
+    // we have a limited amount of contextual show rules available.
+    // In stateful mode, that's OK since the show rules add no overhead.
+    native-selectors: (
+      list: (),
+      data: ()
+    ),

+    // This is a map eid -> list of filters to check for this element.
+    // Each element with this eid must check if there are any active
+    // filters whose rules should be applied.
+If so, the filters'
+    // rules should be applied to the stylechain.
+    element-filters: (:),

+    // This is an array of arrays of rules for each filter.
+    // These rules are applied whenever an element matching the
+    // given filter is found.
+    filtered-rules: (),

+    // List of filter indices which are active because
+    // their condition was just met; for example, a set rule
+    // filtered by 'rect' was activated because we just entered
+    // that element, activating the 'rect' filter.
+When a filter
+    // is in this list, its associated rules must be immediately
+    // applied ONCE by the first scope modifier
+    // (rule / getter / constructor) and the filter is inactivated.
+    active-filters: (),
+  ),

+  // This is an array of arrays of rules for each filter.
+  // These rules are applied whenever an element matching the
+  // given filter is found.
+  pending-rules: (),

+  pending-filters: (),

   // Per-element data (set rules and other style chain info).
   elements: (:)
 )